davidissamattos/bpcs/README.md

   - The order of the options do not matter: `bt-U-ordereffect` is equivalent to `bt-ordereffect-U`
   - The `-` is mandatory

-## Roadmap

-### Goals for bpcs 1.1.0 (Before June 2021)

-  - Add new models for modeling time effects (newer contests have higher impact on the ability than older contests)
-  - Add model for the Bayesian ELO-type rating system
-  - Add models for cumulative comparisons
-  - Improve test coverage
-  - Add ties to `expand_aggregated_data`.

 # Vignettes